Malaika Linens

 Design and Product Development

-Role: Design & Product Development Intern
+Role: Product Designer & Development Coordinator

 Company: Malaika Linens Cairo